 The benefits of bimodal hearing

-For a premium hearing experience with advanced connectivity, we offer smart bimodal hearing solutions in collaboration with ReSound, a pioneer in the hearing aid industry.
+However, for a premium hearing experience and advanced connectivity, we offer a smart bimodal hearing solution in collaboration with ReSound, a pioneer in the hearing aid industry.

 Bimodal solutions from the Smart Hearing Alliance

-The Smart Hearing Alliance was the first to offer a smart bimodal hearing solution with direct streaming to both ears from a compatible Apple or Android™ device.*
+The Smart Hearing Alliance was also first to offer a smart bimodal hearing solution with direct streaming to both ears from a compatible Apple or AndroidTM device*.

 The smart bimodal hearing solution experience